 - At the time of submission to AMGC for underwriting, the appraisal must be dated within 120 days; otherwise a recertification of value is required to also be provided to AMGC.
-However, if the property is appraised "subject to completion," the lender will be responsible to obtain the recertification of value prior to the Note date and the document must be retained in the loan file. - The appraisal must be dated within 120 days of the Note date; otherwise a recertification of value is required. - The recertification of value must be no more than 120 days old on the Note date. - If the recertification of value indicates a decline in value, a new, full URAR with interior/exterior inspection is required. - The appraisal cannot be more than 12-months old on the Note date.
+However, if the property is appraised "subject to completion," the lender will be responsible to obtain the recertification of value prior to the Note date and the document must be retained in the loan file. - The appraisal must be dated within 120 days of the Note date.
+Appraisals older than 120 days up to 12 months require a recertification of value. - The recertification of value must be no more than 120 days old on the Note date. - If the recertification of value indicates a decline in value, a new, full URAR with interior/exterior inspection is required.

+The appraisal cannot be more than 12 months old on the Note date.
 Recertification of value is not acceptable for appraisals older than 12 months; a new, full URAR with interior/exterior inspection is required.